apache/couchdb-documentation/src/api/database/bulk-api.rst

         }
     ]

-The content and structure of the returned JSON will depend on the transaction semantics being used for the bulk update; see :ref:`api/db/bulk_docs/semantics` for more information.
+For details of the semantic content and structure of the returned JSON see :ref:`api/db/bulk_docs/semantics`.
 Conflicts and validation errors when updating documents in bulk must be handled separately; see :ref:`api/db/bulk_docs/validation`.

 Updating Documents in Bulk
 ==========================